 Castors & Wheels Tyre Materials

-1.Hard tread castor wheels are the easiest to push and have greater mobility.
+1.Hard tread castor wheels are the easiest to push and have greater mobilit provided the floor is in good condition?

-1.a.Cast iron castor wheels are usually a favoured choice because they are long lasting and wear well.
-These castors can also withstand high temperatures, but can be noisy and cause wear to some floors.
+1.a.Cast iron castor wheels are usually a favoured choice for those requiring hardy and long lasting wheel which wear well.
+These castor types can also withstand high temperatures, but can be noisy and cause wear to some floors.

 1.b.Solid Nylon castors are a bit more friendly on your floor with an impressive load capacity, yet these castors are still light in weight.